nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 The full FOTA procedure depends on where the binary files are hosted for download.
 See the :ref:`aws_fota_sample` sample for a full implementation using AWS.

-.. _nrf9160_ug_drivs_libs_samples:

 Board controller
 ****************

 The nRF9160 DK contains an nRF52840 SoC that is used to route some of the nRF9160 SiP pins to different components on the DK, such as the Arduino pin headers, LEDs, and buttons.
 For a complete list of all the routing options available, see the `nRF9160 DK board control section in the nRF9160 DK User Guide`_.

 The nRF52840 SoC on the DK comes preprogrammed with a firmware.
 If you need to restore the original firmware at some point, download the nRF9160 DK board controller FW from the `nRF9160 DK product page`_.
 To program the HEX file, use nrfjprog (which is part of the `nRF Command Line Tools`_).

 If you want to route some pins differently from what is done in the preprogrammed firmware, program the :ref:`zephyr:hello_world` sample instead of the preprogrammed firmware.
 Configure the sample (located under ``samples/hello_world``) for the nrf9160dk_nrf52840 board.
-All configuration options can be found under **Board configuration** in menuconfig.
+All configuration options can be found under *Board configuration* in menuconfig.
 See :ref:`zephyr:nrf9160dk_nrf52840` for detailed information about the board.

+.. _nrf9160_ug_drivs_libs_samples:

 Available drivers, libraries, and samples
 *****************************************